Argonne-National-Laboratory/DSP/docs/quickstart.rst

    DSPsolver.solve(DSP_SOLVER_BD);

-The ``MPI.jl`` pakcage is no longer required for Benders decomposition.
+The ``MPI.jl`` package is no longer required for Benders decomposition.

 Extensive form solution
 ***********************